Cloaklet/Cloak/README.md

 Notice: you have to use a running instance of macOS, either a VM or a real Apple computer.

 - Install Xcode related stuff with `xcode-select --install`.
+- Install frontend dependencies: `cd frontend && npm install`.
-- Run `go run build.go build` and it should create the `Cloak.app` bundle.
+- Run `go run build.go build` in project root, and it should create the `Cloak.app` bundle.
 - Double click to start the app.

 ## For Linux

-- Install required libraries: `sudo apt install libappindicator3-dev gcc libgtk-3-dev`.
+- Install required libraries: `sudo apt install libappindicator3-dev gcc libgtk-3-dev libxapp-dev`.
-- If you're on Linux Mint, install an additional library: `sudo apt install libxapp-dev`.
+- Install frontend dependencies: `cd frontend && npm install`.
 - Run `go run build.go build` and it should produce an AppImage binary.

 The AppImage binary includes all required libraries and tools, so you can run it right away.